 11 Jermaine Dupri

 As mentioned above, Dupri played a role in Cole’s initiative to encourage Atlanta locals to exercise their right to vote.
 The music mogul’s love for Slutty Vegan and charitable endeavors is still going strong.
-Over the summer, Dupri personally served up catering that the restaurant provided during People for the Ethical Treatment of Animal’s (PETA) annual Congressional Veggie Dog Lunch event on Capitol Hill.
+Last summer, Dupri personally served up catering that the restaurant provided during People for the Ethical Treatment of Animal’s (PETA) annual Congressional Veggie Dog Lunch event on Capitol Hill.

 These aren’t all of Slutty Vegan’s fans.
 According to several press releases, the restaurant’s famous visitors include multihyphenates Colin Kaepernick, Queen Latifah, Will Smith, Tiffany Haddish, Martin Lawrence, Taraji P. Henson, Justin Timberlake, Missy Elliott, and more.
 In addition to earning the love of New York City’s own Mayor Adams, Slutty Vegan has also gained a political follower in Georgia Senator Jon Ossoff.